I live in Park Slope, and for a long time, I did not understand a strange pedestrian phenomenon that was observable outside my apartment.

 There are piles of books neatly stacked on the shelves and precariously towering up from the floor.

-I always have a sense of trepidation when walking towards Unnameable books.
-It seems too perfect a space to exist among frighteningly costly real-estate that it’s existence almost feels as fragile as that of a snowflake’s on an afternoon pavement.
+I always feel trepidation when walking towards Unnameable Books.
+It seems too perfect a space to exist among frighteningly costly real estate, and its existence almost feels as fragile as that of a snowflake on an afternoon pavement.
 Whenever I walk down Vanderbilt Avenue, my brows unfurrow only when I catch sight of the warm lights and the books inside the store.

 I have always wondered why I write about all these spaces in so much detail.
 Maybe it is my homage to a refuge, a way of immortalizing these spaces in a temporary world.
 I have seen many venerable bookstores closed and forgotten within weeks, new shiny and impersonal businesses replacing these erstwhile small family-owned establishments.